Aptivi/NitrocidKS/README.md

 ### Linux systems

-1. Mono 5.10 or higher (6.0 or higher is recommended)
+1. Mono 5.10 or higher (6.0 or higher is recommended) with mono-vbnc installed
 2. Internet Connection
 3. Appropriate console that supports escape sequences and custom monotyped fonts for languages (Konsole, GNOME Terminal, ...)